stacksmith/trivial-rfc-1123/README.md

 CL-USER> (t1123:as-rfc-1123 3488254430 :timezone 5); 'cause lisp TZ is backwards "Fri, 16-Jul-2010 02:33:50 -0500"

 Beware: not specifying :timezone will use _your current_ Daylight Savigs Time value.
-This makes no sense to me, but I am only an egg...
+This makes no sense to me, but I am only an egg:

 CL-USER> (t1123:as-rfc-1123 3488254430)
 "Fri, 16-Jul-2010 00:33:50 -0800" NOTE - only 2 hour difference!
 I am on DS time.
 Wha???